- Office Hours Monday through Friday 8:30am –5:00pm

-- Responsibility of the client and or responsible party to inform the provider of any change in the client’s condition.
+- Responsibility of the client and or party responsible for informing the provider of any change in the client’s condition.

 - Voice grievances and suggest changes in service or staff without fear of recrimination or discrimination.

-- Be informed of what to do in the event of an emergency.
+- Be informed of what to do in an emergency.

 - Inform the office of any major changes in your health status or condition.

 - Cooperate with personnel without discrimination, as to color, religion, sex, national or ethnic origin.